Kostya19/ziggeo_drupal/README.txt

 careful if you are editing a video and at the same time creating a new revision, use the Remove (Reset) button instead "Re-record" for this, otherwise you will have two duplicated new videos but old will not be saved.

+If you recorded or uploaded new video and then have not saved the content (just leave page), video will saved in your ziggeo account as temporary (with attribute expiration_days = 1) and should be deleted next day.
+To make they are removed automatically, you should enable "Automatically delete expired videos" in Authorization settings: log into your Ziggeo account, click on the "Manage" menu of the application and go to "Authorization Settings" tab.
+This will avoid storage in your account of trash video.

 When you remove video from content or when you delete content, video will be deleted from your Ziggeo account.